shihangjs/M2TGLGO/README.md

 ###  Step 2: Feature Extraction (from Segmented Nuclei)

-> After segmentation, this step extracts **cell-level features** from each patch using both image and segmentation data.
+> After segmentation, this step extracts **patch-level features** from each patch using both image and segmentation data.
 The script [`patch_cell_feature_extract_.py`](preprocess/patch_cell_feature_extract_.py) processes all required files.

 ---